e-apostolidis/SUM-GAN-sl/README.md

 - PyTorch 1.0.1

 ## Data
-Structured h5 files with the annotations of the SumMe and TVSum datasets are available within the "data" folder.
-The h5 files were obtained from [Kaiyang Zhou](https://github.com/KaiyangZhou/pytorch-vsumm-reinforce) and have the following structure:
+Structured h5 files with the video features and annotations of the SumMe and TVSum datasets are available within the "data" folder.
+The GoogleNet features of the video frames were extracted by [Ke Zhang](https://github.com/kezhang-cs) and [Wei-Lun Chao](https://github.com/pujols) and the h5 files were obtained from [Kaiyang Zhou](https://github.com/KaiyangZhou/pytorch-vsumm-reinforce).
+These files have the following structure:
 <pre>
 /key
     /features                 2D-array with shape (n_steps, feature-dimension)